SylvainRoy/object-tracer/README.md

 Did you ever want to trace the activity on a given object in the process of an obscure function call?
 Well, I did.

-Python allows quite a few neat tricks on object and class.
+Python allows quite a few neat tricks on objects and classes.
 So, it is easy to instrument an object to trace all it's activity.

 That being said, it took me some time to get it 'right'.
 So, I took the extra step to make it a standalone module.

-It allows one to track the activity (i.e. method calls, attribute get/set/del) of one or several object for a limited period of time.
+It allows one to track the activity (i.e. method calls, attribute get/set/del) of one or several objects for a limited period of time.

 Exactly what you need if you want to trace what an obscure function of an even more obscure module does to this object that you pass in parameter.